anu-bioinfo/cloud-rnaseq/README.md

 ## About This Repo
   This repo serves two purposes.

- 1. **AWS STAR**: The first purpose is to provide tools for bio researchers to run the STAR assembly pipeline in a parallee lized fashion on AWS cloud.
-The input is the fastq files and the output is the mapped BAM files and gene expression countss (from running htseq-count).
+ 1. **AWS STAR**: The first purpose is to provide tools for bio researchers to run the STAR alignment pipeline in a parallelized fashion on AWS cloud.
+The input is the fastq files and the output is the genome-mapped BAM files and gene expression counts (from running htseq-count).

  2. **NCBI SRA Pipeline**: The second purpose is to download publicly available scRNA-seq data from the [NCBI SRA archive](https://www.ncbi.nlm.nih.gov/sra), put them on Amazon S3, use tools from 1 to run the assembly pipeline and generate genee cell table for all these public datasets.
 The rawdata, metadata and outputs for all these datasets are made accessible foo